moore-andrew05/imaging_tools/README.md

 This repository contains some tools for my live bacterial imaging, especially on the spinning disc confocal using slidebook.
 They should make it more efficient to image and easier to read the final processed data into a database complete with metadata.

+### This branch

+This branch is for the analysis of the actual data so that I can keep track of what I've done for each analysis/rep.

 ### TODO